PowerShift Publications 2018-2011

 Author: Peter Fuchs

-Summary: This analysis critically examines the role of Germany and its export economy in relation to global demand for raw materials.
-It is questioned to what extent the focus on "green" growth and the associated increasing demand for raw materials for renewable energies and electromobility contributes to ecological and social problems in the raw material exporting countries.
-The text argues that efforts to achieve resource efficiency are being frustrated by growth processes and calls for a fundamental revision of German and European commodity policy in order to achieve real sustainability and equity in global commodity trading.
+Summary: This analysis critically examines the role of Germany and its export industry in relation to the global demand for raw materials.
+It questions to what extent the focus on ‘green’ growth and the associated increasing demand for raw materials for renewable energies and electromobility contributes to environmental and social problems in the raw material exporting countries.
+The text argues that efforts to achieve resource efficiency are being thwarted by growth processes and calls for a fundamental revision of German and European raw materials policy in order to achieve real sustainability and equity in the global raw materials trade.